sdthomas91/n-g-spmu/TESTING.md

 - Added smooth scroll to CSS to ensure a smooth experience for users
 - Used empty href in order to ensure a complete top scroll - trie d "ID" anchor link but was clunky and unreliable
-- Utilised interaction feedback to help users know it is a clickable button
+- Utilised interaction feedback to help users know it is a clickable button - When hovered over the button will change to dark background with light arrow as opposed to the main light button with dark arrow.
 - Font awesome up arrow used to illustrate functionality
 - 'aria-hidden="true"' used as semantic icon - text alternative span used